nelso0/barbotine-arbitrage-bot/README.md

 [See live profits here.](https://barbotine.capital)

-You can now buy the source code of that real version for 40 bucks!
+You can now buy the source code of that real version for a contribution of 25 bucks!

 Link: [https://get.barbotine.capital](https://get.barbotine.capital/product/full-version-of-barbotine)